BREAKING: Brewer Says No With No Conditions to East Harlem Rezoning

 The proposal next heads to the City Planning Commission for review.
 If approved by the commission, it will be sent to City Council.

-The City Planning Commission has not officially scheduled its hearing for the East Harlem rezoning proposal, but it will likely be on Wednesday August 23, 10 a.m. at 22 Reade Street, Manhattan.
-Check back here for updates.
+The City Planning Commission hearing for the East Harlem rezoning proposal will be on Wednesday August 23, 2 p.m. at 1 Centre Street, Manhattan.

+Thank you Gale for considering the community’s concerns for preserving the working man’s affordable housing in East Harlem.
+The Mayor’s proposed upzoning of building heights is disgustingly too high and will rob street pedistrians of vital sunlight.
+The $41 Billion NYC public financing involved in this Trijan Horse Plan has excerbated the real estate spectulation triggering gentrification in East Harlem today causing the public outcry.
+Lastly, by allowing the developers to control the rental maintenance & operations expenses y revenue streams without community CBO co sponsorship, the Mayor will effectivly discount the co op apt ownership option the community land trust model has demanded.
+Thank you Gale for your kind consideration to put the elements of our community concerns back on the table.